 Buyan and The North would be my saving graces.
 I never thought I would live in a high rise or in The North.
 It was not in my plan to live anywhere other than Centro.
 But I realized Centro was all I knew.
 I didn’t know about a more modern area of Mérida.
 The colonial style was part of the attraction for me.
 However, I learned there’s more to Mérida than meets the eye.

-As COVID began to dissipate and Mérida began to open again, I decided to launch Life in Mérida Experiences.
-This is a kind of tour that helps people conduct research on what it’s like to live hee.
+As COVID began to dissipate and Mérida began to open again, I decided to launch Mérida Retirement Tours.
+These tours help people conduct research on what it’s like to live here.
 I went through so many challenges that I wanted to help other people by making it easier.
 I love it here and want to showcase all the wonderful things about this beautiful city.
 Additionally, it is my intention to give helpful advice on how to navigate challenges and opportunities.

 Interestingly, I began to see patterns with the clients that fell in love with the city just like I did.
 They made the big decision to move here and uprooted themselves from everything they knew.
 The feeling of wanting to get settled becomes an obsession.
 I recognize this because it happened to me too.